-If the timestamp flag is given, the first element of the tuple will be trace\ts instead and the timestamp is added last in the tuple.
+If the timestamp flag is given, the first element of the tuple will be trace_ts instead and the timestamp is added last in the tuple.

-- {trace, Pid, 'receive', Msg} When Pid receives the message Msg. - {trace, Pid, send, Msg, To} When Pid sends the message Msg to the process To. - {trace, Pid, send\to\non\existing\process, Msg, To} When Pid sends the message Msg to the non-existing process To. - {trace, Pid, call, {M, F, Args}} When Pid calls a traced function.
+{trace, Pid, 'receive', Msg} When Pid receives the message Msg.

+{trace, Pid, send, Msg, To} When Pid sends the message Msg to the process To.

+{trace, Pid, send_to_non_existing_process, Msg, To} When Pid sends the message Msg to the non-existing process To.

+- {trace, Pid, call, {M, F, Args}} When Pid calls a traced function.
 The return values of calls are never supplied, only the call and its arguments.
-Note that the trace flag arity can be used to change the contents of this message, - so that Arity is specified instead of Args.

-{trace, Pid, return\to, {M, F, Args}} When Pid returns to the specified function.
-This trace message is sent if both the call and the return\to flags are set, and the function is set to be traced on local function calls.
-The message is only - function.
-This trace message is sent if both the call and the return\to flags are set, and the function is set to be traced on local function calls.
-The message is only sent when returning from a chain of tail recursive function calls where at least one call generated a call trace message (that is, the functions match specification matched and {message, false} was not an action). - {trace, Pid, return\from, {M, F, Args}, ReturnValue} When Pid returns from the specified function.
-This trace message is sent if the call flag is set, and the function has a match specification with a return\trace or exception\trace action. - {trace, Pid, exception\from, {M, F, Args}, {Class, Value}} When Pid exits from the specified function due to an exception.
-This trace message is sent if the call flag is set, and the function has a match specification with an exception\trace action. - {trace, Pid, spawn, Pid2, {M, F, Args}} When Pid spawns a new process Pid2 with the specified function call as entry point. - Note that Args is supposed to be the argument list, but may be any term in the case of an erroneous spawn. - {trace, Pid, exit, Reason} When Pid exits with reason Reason. - {trace, Pid, link, Pid2} When Pid links to a process Pid2. - {trace, Pid, unlink, Pid2} When Pid removes the link from a process Pid2. - {trace, Pid, getting\linked, Pid2} When Pid gets linked to a process Pid2. - {trace, Pid, getting\unlinked, Pid2} When Pid gets unlinked from a process - {trace, Pid, register, RegName} When Pid gets the name RegName registered. - {trace, Pid, unregister, RegName} When Pid gets the name RegName unregistered.
-Note that this is done automatically when a registered process exits. - $\{ trace, Pid, in, \{M, F, Arity\} \mid 0 \}$ When Pid is scheduled to run.
-The process will run in function $\{M, F, Arity\}$ .
-On some rare occasions the current function cannot be determined, then the last element Arity is 0.

-$\{\text{trace, Pid, out, } \{M, F, Arity\} \mid 0\}$ When Pid is scheduled out.
-The process was running in function $\{M, F, Arity\}$ .
-On some rare occasions the current function cannot be determined, then the last element Arity is 0.

-{trace, Pid, gc\start, Info} Sent when garbage collection is about to be started.
+Note that the trace flag arity can be used to change the contents of this message, so that Arity is specified instead of Args. - {trace, Pid, return_to, {M, F, Args}} When Pid returns to the specified function.
+This trace message is sent if both the call and the return_to flags are set, and the function is set to be traced on local function calls.
+The message is only sent when returning from a chain of tail recursive function calls where at least one call generated a call trace message (that is, the functions match specification matched and {message, false} was not an action). - {trace, Pid, return_from, {M, F, Args}, ReturnValue} When Pid returns from the specified function.
+This trace message is sent if the call flag is set, and the function has a match specification with a return_trace or exception_trace action. - {trace, Pid, exception_from, {M, F, Args}, {Class, Value}} When Pid exits from the specified function due to an exception.
+This trace message is sent if the call flag is set, and the function has a match specification with an exception_trace action. - {trace, Pid, spawn, Pid2, {M, F, Args}} When Pid spawns a new process Pid2 with the specified function call as entry point.
+Note that Args is supposed to be the argument list, but may be any term in the case of an erroneous spawn. - {trace, Pid, exit, Reason} When Pid exits with reason Reason. - {trace, Pid, link, Pid2} When Pid links to a process Pid2. - {trace, Pid, unlink, Pid2} When Pid removes the link from a process Pid2. - {trace, Pid, getting_linked, Pid2} When Pid gets linked to a process Pid2. - {trace, Pid, getting_unlinked, Pid2} When Pid gets unlinked from a process Pid2. - {trace, Pid, register, RegName} When Pid gets the name RegName registered. - {trace, Pid, unregister, RegName} When Pid gets the name RegName unregistered.
+Note that this is done automatically when a registered process exits. - {trace, Pid, in, {M, F, Arity} \mid 0} When Pid is scheduled to run.
+The process will run in function {M, F, Arity}.
+On some rare occasions the current function cannot be determined, then the last element Arity is 0. - $\{ \text{trace, Pid, out, } \{ M, F, Arity \} \mid 0 \}$ When Pid is scheduled out.
+The process was running in function $\{ M, F, Arity \}$.
+On some rare occasions the current function cannot be determined, then the last element Arity is 0. - {trace, Pid, gc_start, Info} Sent when garbage collection is about to be started.
 Info is a list of two-element tuples, where the first element is a key, and the second is the value.
 You should not depend on the tuples have any defined order.
-Currently, the following keys are defined.

-heap\size The size of the used part of the heap.
+Currently, the following keys are defined. - heap_size The size of the used part of the heap. - old_heap_size The size of the used part of the old heap. - stack_size The actual size of the stack.